Skip to content

 ParameterTypeDescription

-An immutable value object representing a single failure signal.
+An immutable value object representing a single recorded signal (the elements returned by getRecordedSignals()).

 PropertyTypeDescription

-$ruleNamestringThe fail2ban rule this failure is recorded against
+$ruleNamestringThe fail2ban or allow2ban rule this signal is recorded against

 Accessing the Firewall Decision